mikehuntemann/9x16/04-rebalancing-verticality/01-rebalancing-verticality.md

 # Rebalancing Verticality

-We won't get rid of verticals, but we can change their capacities, reduce their extend of influence.
+We won't get rid of verticals, but we can change their capacities, reduce their extend of influence. extend the entity-based machine layer, reduce the extend of platform-owned identities.
+The hierarchies will still exist, but to a lower degree. hyperlinks subvert hierarchies! identity as to be build application-specific now, "account", "user" of each service.

 and why TikTok may be excluded > too software / network-specific and fast paced? > why even archive?